Runner-focused recovery image used for cryotherapy and post-run recovery content

 Whole-body cryotherapy is popular in sports settings, but the research is not strong enough to claim it clearly outperforms cheaper recovery methods across the board.
 Reviews have found promising signals for soreness and subjective recovery, but the literature is inconsistent and the protocols vary a lot.

-Cold-water immersion is still the more established benchmark.
-It is also much cheaper.
+Cold-water immersion is still the more established benchmark and much cheaper.

 • time matters more than cost